kevinsuedmersen/neural_networks_from_scratch/theory/neural_networks_theory.md

 C = \frac{1}{M} \sum_{m=1}^M L(\textbf{y}^m, \hat{\textbf{y}}^m)
 = -\frac{1}{M} \sum_{m=1}^M \sum_{i=1}^{n^L} y_i^m log(\hat{y}_i^m),
 $$
-Note that the loss function represents an error over a *single* training example, while the cost function is an aggregation of the loss over $M$ training examples.
-When computing the cost for $M$ training examples, it makes sense to choose the average as an aggregation, because the average is independent of the `batch_size`.
+Note that the loss function represents an error over a *single* training example, while the cost function is an aggregation of the loss over $M$​​​ training examples.
+When computing the cost for $M$​​​ training examples, it makes sense to choose the average as an aggregation, because the average cost doesn't increase linearly with the `batch_size`.
 Also, the cost function may include a regularization term, which should be monotonically increasing in the number of parameters of the model, to account for overfitting.

 # Backward Propagation